paulsykes/ft231x_uart_usb_power_switch/docs/_sources/basegpiolinux.rst.txt

-First we determine the base GPIO address of the breakout.
-To do this, look for new entries in /sys/class/gpio after you connect the breakout.
+First we determine the base GPIO address of the device.
+To do this, look for new entries in /sys/class/gpio after you connect the device.

 .. code-block:: console